u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 series: "SciOS"
 author: "Ashish Uppala"
 date: "June 2025"
 abstract: "Is the current form of the scientific paper still optimal in 2025?
-Are there other alternatives?
-What potential do they have?"
+How do we preserve, and efficiently leverage, the uncut gems of the scientific process?"
 ---

 > I believed that the most important software [...] needed to be built like cathedrals, carefully crafted by individual wizards or small bands of mages working in splendid isolation... the Linux community seemed to resemble a great babbling bazaar of differing agendas and approaches out of which a coherent and stable system could seemingly emerge. - Eric Raymond, The Cathedral and the Bazaar